chernyadev/Match3-test-task/README.md

 # Match 3 programming assignment

+It's really awesome of you to apply for a position at Resolution Games!

+As part of the evaluation process, we let candidates make a small game in Unity.

+Please read the following instructions and have a look at the project.
+Then get back to me (Martin) about when you estimate you can submit the result.
+(This means you choose your own deadline.)
+Then hack away! :-)

+## Instructions

 Make a simple Match 3 game based on this Unity project.

 The game mechanics are as follows: